RockyKev/reddit-web-scraper-cursor-1/readme.md

 # Reddit PDX Scraper

-A TypeScript + Node.js web application that tracks daily Reddit posts and comments from Portland-related subreddits.
-The application stores post and comment data in PostgreSQL, providing a frontend dashboard to view and filter the collected data.
+A TypeScript + Node.js web application that creates a daily digest of the best Reddit content from Portland-related subreddits.
+The application collects, analyzes, and serves top posts and comments through a RESTful API, with plans for various output formats (web, RSS, Slack, email, mobile app).

 ## Project Overview

 The project consists of two main components:
-1. A Core API service for data collection and management
+1. A Core API service for data collection, analysis, and delivery
-2. A Frontend web interface for data visualization
+2. A Frontend web interface for viewing the daily digest

+### Key Features
+- Daily collection of posts and comments from configured Portland subreddits
+- Intelligent scoring system for identifying top content
+- Keyword extraction from text using TF-IDF
+- User contribution tracking
+- Configurable thresholds and limits
+- Future AI-powered summaries and sentiment analysis

+### Future Roadmap
+- RSS feed generation
+- Slack bot integration
+- Email digest delivery
+- Mobile app development
+- AI-powered post and comment summaries
+- Sentiment analysis for posts and comments

 For detailed information about the project's development phases and roadmap, see [Development Phases](docs/development-phases.md).